goodie-id/GoodieCore/README.md

 }
 ```

 ## Member Profile

-This member point is done by calling Goodie.memberProfile() function.
-This function will retrieve based on the memberId, merchantId.
-Here is example:
+You can use this function to retrieve data member which is stored in Goodie system.
+Here is the example:

 ```
 GoodieCore.memberProfile(authToken: authToken, deviceUniqId: deviceUniqId, memberId: memberId, merchantId: merchantId, completion: { (MemberProfileResponse) in